You’ve set your content marketing goals. You’ve outlined your strategies. You’re ready to create some inspiring content.

 Technical and on-page SEO are often discussed together because they’re the two types of SEO that marketers have nearly complete control over.
 They take place mainly on your owned web properties.

-First, the foundation of SEO is built on the technical.
+First, the foundation of SEO is built on the technical aspects.
 Before you create any content, your website should have basic technical optimizations in place.
-It should be mobile-friendly, have a clear site structure, and a decent load speed.
+It should be mobile-friendly, have a clear site structure, and a decent website speed.

 Next, it’s content creation time.
 On-page SEO begins with thorough keyword research.
 Determine which keywords your target audience is likely to search, and plan your content around them.
 Here are a few simple tactics to research keywords:

 - Use keyword research tools like Google Trends and AnswerThePublic.